noah-nuebling/mac-mouse-fix/Localization/Localization Readme.md

     - https://github.com/Flinesoft/BartyCrouch
     - Autogenerates and updates `.strings` files.
 Super handy!
     - Also supports machine translation, and other cool stuff
+    - Update: We built our own script to replace bartycrouch in Localization/Code

 ## Auto-translate menu items